The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Introduction

 \subsection{Literature Review}

-We first review DCMs proposed in the literature following the model-then-estimate framework, in the order of increasing flexibility but more difficult estimation.
+We first review DCMs proposed in the literature, in the increasing order of flexibility and the difficulty of estimation.
 The independent demand model and the MNL model \citep{McFa73} have very few parameters (one per product), which are easy to estimate \citep{train2009discrete}.
-Although the MNL model is still widely used, its inherent property of independence of irrelevant alternatives (IIA) has been criticized for being unrealistic (see \citealt{anderson1992discrete} for more details).
+Although the MNL model is still widely used, its inherent property of independence of irrelevant alternatives (IIA) has been criticized for being unrealistic (see \citealt{anderson1992discrete}).
 The nested logit model, the Markov chain DCM, the mixed logit model and the rank-based DCM (see, e.g., \citealt{williams1977formation,train2009discrete,farias2013nonparametric,blanchet2016markov}) are able to capture more complex choice behavior than the MNL model.
-In fact, the mixed logit model and the rank-based DCM can approximate any random utility model (RUM), encompassing an important class of DCMs.
-The estimation of these models is challenging, but there has been exciting progress in recent years \citep{farias2013nonparametric,van2014market,van2017expectation,csimcsek2018expectation,jagabathula2018conditional}.
-However, the computational feasibility and susceptibility to overfitting remain a challenge in practice.
-In addition, the class of RUM belongs to the class of regular models with the property that the probability of choosing an alternative cannot increase if the offered set is enlarged.
+The mixed logit model can approximate any random utility model (RUM), encompassing an important class of DCMs.
+Although there has been exciting progress in recent years \citep{farias2013nonparametric,van2014market,van2017expectation,csimcsek2018expectation,jagabathula2018conditional}, the computational feasibility and susceptibility to overfitting remain a challenge in practice.
+In addition, the class of RUM belongs to the class of \emph{regular} DCMs: the probability of choosing an alternative cannot increase if the offered set is enlarged.
 Experimental studies show strong evidence that regularity may be violated in practice \citep{simonson1992choice}.
-Several models are proposed to capture more general behavior than RUM \citep{natarajan2009persistency,flores2017assortment,berbeglia2018generalized,feng2017relation}, but it is not yet clear if the estimation for such models can be done efficiently.
+Several models are proposed to capture more general behavior than RUM \citep{natarajan2009persistency,flores2017assortment,berbeglia2018generalized,feng2017relation, liu2020assortment, yousefi2020choice}, but it is not yet clear if such models can be estimated efficiently.